smartwinnr/site-smartwinnr/site/content/solutions/medical-devices/_index.md

           </div>
           <div class="col-lg-12">
             <div class="card-title">
-              <h3 class="ml-bold-text">Best Support Mid-Market </h3>
+              <h3 class="ml-bold-text">Easiest To Use Mid-Market </h3>
-              <p>The Highest Quality of Support product in the Relationship Index earned the highest Quality of Support rating in its category </p>
+              <p>The Easiest to Use product in the Usability Index earned the highest Ease of Use rating in its category </p>
             </div>
           </div>
         </div>